OrelMatatov/Translation-App/README.md

 ## How To Use The Application
 - Every time a new word will be generated.
-- The user has to notify if he knew the Hebrew translation.
+- The user has to notify if he knew the Hebrew translation by typing yes/no
 - If the user knew, this word won't be asked again.
 Otherwise, it will appear again late.